Teething Tablets for Babies: Are They Safe?

 3. If these tablets are homoeopathic, why should I worry?

-Many parents may wonder that if the homoeopathic formulation may not pose any threat to their baby’s health, then why to bother unnecessarily!
-Well, that may not be the case because it was observed that many homoeopathic teething medicines contain inconsistent amounts of belladonna extracts that may lead to potential side-effects in babies.
-Though belladonna is a plant extract and it is widely used in over-the-counter prescriptions but excessive amounts of this substance can not only be toxic for your little one but also lead to many health complications.
+Many parents may wonder whether the homoeopathic formulation may pose any threat to their baby’s health, so why bother unnecessarily?
+Well, that may not be the case because it was observed that many homoeopathic teething medicines contain inconsistent amounts of belladonna extracts that may lead to potential side effects in babies.
+Though belladonna is a plant extract, it is widely used in over-the-counter medications, and excessive amounts of this substance can not only be toxic for your little one but also lead to many health complications.

-Every parent wishes to take right decisions when it comes to taking care of their little ones, however, when it comes to making decisions that involve prescription medicines or any other kind of medicines, well, it is best to consult your baby’s paediatrician for the same!
+Every parent wishes to make the right decisions when it comes to taking care of their little ones; however, when it comes to making decisions that involve prescription medicines or any other kind of medicines, well, it is best to consult your baby’s paediatrician for the same!
 Your baby’s doctor can guide you best in this regard.

 Also Read: